KurtLehnardt/popcorn/README.md

 # popcorn

-Share your authentic s e l f , and discover people who uplift and inspire you
+Share authentically and discover people who uplift and inspire you